Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

-MAC rivals meet when the Western Michigan Broncos (3-1, 0-0 MAC) visit the Buffalo Bulls (2-2, 0-0 MAC) on Saturday, October 2, 2021 at UB Stadium.
-Western Michigan is favored by 6.5 points.
-The point total is 59 for the outing.
+The Buffalo Bulls (2-2, 0-0 MAC) are 6.5-point underdogs in a home conference matchup against the Western Michigan Broncos (3-1, 0-0 MAC) on Saturday, October 2, 2021 at UB Stadium.
+The total has been set at 59 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.